JessicaWachtel/React-To-Do-List-Tutorial/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More about NPM Scripts and the Package JSON
+# Learn More about NPM Scripts and the Package JSON

 An intro to [NPM Scripts is here](https://medium.com/@mariokandut/what-are-npm-scripts-cde15d275a9f).
-The docs are located [here](https://docs.npmjs.com/cli/v8/using-npm/scripts).\
+The docs are located [here](https://docs.npmjs.com/cli/v8/using-npm/scripts).

+# This project is set up with Create React App